 - 350* oven.
 Grease a 13 x 9 pan (Pam for Baking with Flour or Baker's Joy work well).

-- Melt butter and stir in cocoa.
+- Melt unsalted butter and stir in the cocoa.
 Let cool while you proceed with the recipe.

-- In a large bowl, combine the eggs, sugar, and the vanilla extract.
+- In a large bowl, combine the large eggs, granulated sugar, and the vanilla extract.

 - Stir in the chocolate mixture and mix until only a few streaks of flour remain.
 Go slowly, combing the streaks in, and then stop!
-You don't want to overmix your brownie batter.
+Don't overmix your brownie batter.

 - Cool on a wire rack.